Department of Philosophy

 Discussion of standard questions in the theory of knowledge.
 Course content explores such topics as the distinction of knowledge from belief, the sources of knowledge, the justification of knowledge claims, and the nature of evidence and truth.
 Prerequisite: Previous philosophy course or consent of instructor.
 Fall semester, even-numbered years.

-PHIL 315 Continental Philosophy 3 Cr
+PHIL 315 20th Century European Philosophy 3 Cr

 An investigation of the most salient movements in philosophy that have developed in 20th century Europe.
 These include: Existentialism, Phenomenology, Hermeneutics, Structuralism, Post-Structuralism and Critical theory.
 Prerequisite: previous philosophy course or consent of instructor.
 Fall semester, even-numbered years.